stencillogic/Start-with-Rust-fast/README.md

 > cargo run                 # build and run the resulting application
 > cargo check               # quick build without making output
 > cargo build --release     # build the release version of app and put it in `target/release` dir
+> cargo doc --open          # generate html documentation from code

 ## Language concepts

 Strict type system.
+Not interpretable.
+Language has functional and OOP features.
+Concepts which are specific to this language is ownership, borrowing, and lifetimes.
+OOP features are limited compared to Java and C++.

 ## Basic control structures